 SECTION 9.
-Playing under Assumed Name.-No one shall participate in any contest of the League, who has ever contested under an assumed name in any contest, (1) conducted under the auspices of the Interscholastic League, or, (2) in which participation would affect his eligibility for contests conducted under the auspices of the League.
+Playing under Assumed Name-No one shall participate in any contest of the League, who has ever contested under an assumed name in any contest, (1) conducted under auspices of the Interscholastic League, or, (2) in which participation would affect his eligibility for contests conducted under the auspices of the League.

 SECTION 10.
-Certificate of Eligibility.-Before each game or contest in this League, each school shall file with the director in charge and upon demand shall furnish to the manager of an opposing team, a list of the contestants representing that school with the eligibility of such contestants certified to by the principal or superintendent.
+Certificate of Eligibility-Before each game or contest in this League, each school shall file with the director in charge and upon demand shall furnish to the manager of an opposing team, a list of the contestants representing that school with the eligibility of such contestants certified to by the principal or superintendent.

 SECTION 11.
-State winners barred. - The winner of the State Championship (that is, first place) in debate (or member of the winning team), declamation, number sense, shall not be eligible again in the contests in which the championship was won; and contestants awarded 100 per cent certificates in spelling are also disqualified from further competition in that class and division of spelling.
-(This rule does not apply to quartet and athletic contests.)
+State winners barred-The winner of the State Championship (that is, first place) in debate (or member of the winning team), declamation, number sense, vocal and piano solo, ready writers, typing, shall not be eligible again in the contests in which the championship was won; and contestants awarded 100 per cent certificates in spelling are also disqualified from further competition in that class and division of spelling.
+(This rule does not apply to athletic contests, octets, one-act plays and band).